Refugee Health Vancouver is a practical resource to support clinicians who provide care to refugees in British Columbia.

 Need a patient handout on diabetes in Farsi?
 Looking for a Spanish-speaking dentist in Vancouver who offers reduced fees?
 Not sure what convention refugees are, why they would flee Myanmar, or how you can bill to care for them?
 This site pulls together the answers for you.

 For comments, suggestions and corrections please contact us.Close [-]

-The Interim Federal Health Program (IFHP), funded by Citizenship and Immigration Canada (CIC), provides limited, temporary coverage of health-care benefits to resettled refugees and refugee claimants.
+The Interim Federal Health Program (IFHP), funded by Immigration, Refugees and Citizenship Canada (IRCC), provides limited, temporary coverage of health-care benefits to resettled refugees and refugee claimants.
 IFHP is administered by Medavie Blue Cross.